GiulioRossetti/ndlib/docs/reference/models/opinion/AlgorithmicBiasMedia.rst

 Example
 -------

-In the code below is shown an example of instantiation and execution of a AlgorithmicBiasMediaModel model simulation on a random graph with 2 media and a agent-media interaction probability of 5%.
+In the code below is shown an example of instantiation and execution of a Algorithmic Bias Media model simulation on a random graph with 2 media and a agent-media interaction probability of 5%.

 .. code-block:: python